top of page

 You may also arrange a screening, including as an agenda item at relevant meetings.

-Submissions made to the Royal Commission into violence, Abuse, Neglect and Exploitation of people with disabilities are key to our campaign.
-The outcomes of this royal commission will be key to future Government policies and budgets regarding the treatment of females (girls, young women, women, and older women) with mental illness issues.
+Submissions made to the Royal Commission into violence, Abuse, Neglect and Exploitation of people with disabilities are very important to our campaign.
+The outcomes of this royal commission could be key to future Government policies and budgets regarding the treatment of females (girls, young women, women, and older women) with mental illness issues.

 The Royal Commission into Violence, Abuse, Neglect and Exploitation of people with disabilities.